sourcegraph/handbook/content/departments/technical-success/support/index.md

 - Being flexible and open, maintaining a first principles thinking approach, and always confronting and growing past our biases
 - Outgrowing ourselves, the way we work, and continuously improving
 - Sharing our learnings through [our official documentation](https://docs.sourcegraph.com/) so that customers have a single source of truth

-## We know that we are successful when we...

-- **Deliver our customers with an exceptional customer experience.** Customer Satisfaction (CSAT) is the most important measurement of our success.
-Questions and issues will always arise - the experience that we provide to our customers in those moments is our ultimate north star.
-- **Meet SLA (service level agreement) response 100% of the time.** Meeting SLA response requires a thoughtful first response that summarizes the troubleshooting the support engineer has already done, as well as next steps.
-A response of “we are on it” would not be sufficient for us to count as successfully meeting SLA.
-If we are staffed correctly and have reasonable SLAs, it should be possible to always meet our SLA response expectations.

-## Our practices (how we work)

-Letting customers talk to us where they prefer and streamlining our workflow must also be balanced with other elements of the customer experience.
-Handoffs cause frustration more than any other aspect of trying to get help.
-How we work accounts for this.
-It also accounts for continually positioning our CEs as trusted and reliable partners who need time to think about customers proactively.

 ## Team Reference Resources